Horace Pym: Memories of Old Friends

 He is famous for editing the twelve manuscript volumes of Journals of Caroline Fox, under the supervision of her sister, Anna Maria.
 In 1881 Smith, Elder & Co. published the selection as Memories of Old Friends; being extracts from the journals and letters of Caroline Fox of Penjerrick, Cornwall from 1835 to 1871, advertising the book in The Times for the Christmas Present market.

 Despite the "extreme timidity" with which he censored the text, the book was a surprise Victorian best-seller.

 A second edition was published the following year, with additional letters from J.S.
 Mill.

 Family relations with the Falmouth Foxes

 Pym married, successively to two of Caroline Fox's relations.

 On 12 September 1876 he married Sarah Juliet Backhouse, daughter of Edmund Backhouse and his wife, Juliet (daughter of Charles Fox, brother of Caroline's father, Robert Were Fox F.R.S.).
 There were three children, Julian (1877–1898), his brother Evelyn (1879–1971) and Juliet, who was born and died in 1880.
 Her mother, Sarah Juliet Pym, also died in 1880.

 Horace Pym then married Jane Hannah Backhouse Fox on 2 May 1881.
 She was the daughter of Barclay Fox, Caroline's brother and his wife, Jane (sister of Edmund Backhouse, Pym's first wife's father).
-Pym and Jane Fox Pym had two daughters, Juliet Caroline Fox Pym (1882–1905) and Yolande Nina Sylvia Noble Pym (1883–1928).
+Pym and Jane Fox Pym had two daughters.